EASY TO MAKE MUSHY PEAS RECIPE WITH SPLIT PEAS

 Disclosure: This post may have affiliate links, which means I may earn a commission when you buy through links on my site (at no extra cost to you).
 You can read my full disclosure here.
 Thank you for supporting the work I put into this site!

-When it comes to food, I have an issue with any cuisine involving texture and slime.
-I am told we Americans are very unique when it comes to our food profiles.
+Regarding food, I have an issue with any cuisine involving texture and slime.
+I have been informed that Americans are unique when it comes to their food profiles.

 Maybe doing the smell test while giving a brief stare before putting some food down the hatch is another unique trait.

 So when I ordered a side of mushy peas at a pub, I was nervous.
-Was it going to look like baby food?
+The thought of it resembling baby food was unsettling.
 What would it taste like?
 Would I like it?
+These questions buzzed in my mind as I awaited my order.

 It All Started With An Irish Meal

 The first time I had proper mushy peas was visiting Ireland.
-Surprisingly, given its texture, I fell in love with the green side dish.
-It traditionally accompanies fish and chips or hot pie.
+Surprisingly, given its texture, I fell head over heels for the green side dish.
+It was a love at first bite.
+It traditionally accompanies fish and chips or hot pie, and I couldn’t get enough of it.

 I had a craving for it when I got back home from my trip but failed to ask for the recipe.